vjlab/resources/methods-tree-computation1-theory.md

 # Tree Computation Part 1 - Theory

+**Warning: Mathematically intensive**.
+I haven't figured out how to explain most of this in English yet.
+All this is actually much easier in maths, because many things get lost in translation when attempting to convert these concepts into English.
+Ultimately, it's all just calculus.

 ## Maximum Likelihood & Bayesian Paradigms for Tree Computation
 Note that these are not two opposing frameworks, nor are they the *only* frameworks for the interpretation of probability.
 The (opposing) counterpart to Bayesian statistics is frequentist statistics, which is out of the scope of this tutorial.